Houston I-9 Attorney Gasana – I-9 Compliance Assistance

 Currently, all employers are under examination regarding the proper maintenance of I-9 forms for their employees.
 Immigration and Customs (ICE) is tasked with investigating employers so that they comply with all current employment requirements established by the Department of Homeland Security.

 At the Gasana law firm we help employers comply with these laws and regulations.
-We help all types of companies from small businesses to large corporations throughout the Houston Metro area who employ foreign workers in responding to audits, investigations, and other inquiries.
+We help all types of companies from small businesses to large corporations throughout the United States who employ foreign workers in responding to audits, investigations, and other inquiries.
 Contact us today if you need competent and in-depth advice along with experienced and dedicated representation for your business.

 I-9 Employment Eligibility Compliance and Assistance: